 As the gum disease progresses, your gums recede.
 The plaque bacteria creeps deeper and deeper, until it causes loose teeth, bone recession, and eventually complete tooth loss.

-Recent research has linked periodontal disease to increased risk for other health problems, including stroke, heart disease, respiratory problems, osteoporosis, and dementia.
+Recent research has linked periodontal disease to increase risk for other health problems, including stroke, heart disease, respiratory problems, osteoporosis, and dementia.

 That's the bad news.
 The good news is that minor gum disease is very easy to treat.
 A simple deep cleaning-along with good home maintenance, afterward-will take care of the problem.